KonstantinSimeonov/fluent-schemer/README.md

 ## It's cool, because
 - it fully embraces ES2015 features such classes, fat arrow functions, mixins, destructuring statements
 - has a fluent, readable and declarative api
-- no production dependencies - using `fluent-validator` does not tie you to any other packages
+- no production dependencies - using `fluent-schemer` does not tie you to any other packages
 - helps developers get rid of long if-else code blocks
 - helps developers reuse validation logic
 - extending the validator with a new schema either statically or dynamically is trivial